panktiB/mod5-proj1/README1.md

-Line 555 - calculating the number of pizzas required Line 556 - declare variable move initialised with document.getElementById() outside the loop Line 557 - declare elem outside the loop so its not created in every run Line 558 - reducing the number of pizzas from 200 to 24
+Line 555 - calculating the number of pizzas required Line 556 - declare variable move initialised with document.getElementById() outside the loop Line 557 - declare elem outside the loop so its not created in every run Line 558 - reducing the number of pizzas by dynamically calculating the correct number required